 Dumbledore shares these words with Harry while visiting him in the hospital wing following Harry's battle with Professor Quirrell.
 Harry mentions some questions he wants answered about his history and his parents' deaths, and Dumbledore urges him to treat the truth with reverence and caution.
 Ultimately, the headmaster decides that there are some answers Harry isn't ready to hear—at least not yet.

-"After all, to the well-organised mind, death is but the next great adventure.” –The Philosopher’s Stone
+"After all, to the well-organised mind, death is but the next great adventure.” –Harry Potter and the Sorcerer's Stone

 “It does not do to dwell on dreams and forget to live.” –The Philosopher’s Stone